Consumer Information

 Drug Free Schools and Campuses Act of 1989

-The Drug Free Schools and Campuses Act of 1989 requires that all students be notified annually of LDCC’s Alcohol and Drug Policy in the College Catalog/Student Handbook.
-Other policies regarding student conduct and sanctions for violations can be found in LDCC’s Code of Student Conduct, which can be found within the College Catalog/Student Handbook.
+The Drug Free Schools and Campuses Act of 1989 requires that all students be notified annually of LDCC’s Alcohol and Other Drugs Prevention Policy, which can be found in the College Catalog/Student Handbook and on our website at Alcohol and Drug Awareness Information.

 Educational Programs and Descriptions